Most popular💥

 4. Why is my tajine sticking to the bottom?

 This usually means the heat is too high.
-A tajine requires the lowest possible setting on your stove.
-Using a heat diffuser is highly recommended for gas stoves.
+A tajine requires the lowest possible setting and ideally a heat diffuser.

 Conclusion